GitTerraGame/Play-GitTerra-Action/README.md

 It sometimes easier to deploy the map to Netlify, especially if you are deploying from a private repo (GitHub Pages doesn't support private repositories unless you are on Enterprise plan).

-To do this, you can use [Netlify Deploy](https://github.com/marketplace/actions/netlify-deploy) GitHub Action.

 You will need to [create a new site in Netlify](https://app.netlify.com/drop) (just drop a folder with an empty `index.html` file or use a sample template to start) and get the Site ID (you can see one in site settings) and an Personal Access Token ([generate your token here](https://app.netlify.com/user/applications#personal-access-tokens)).
 Then you need to add those to your repository secrets as `NETLIFY_SITE_ID` and `NETLIFY_AUTH_TOKEN` respectively.